-Additionally, we continue to pursue representation of both genders as an objective for the Executive Board.
+Additionally, our company continues to pursue representation of both genders as an objective for the Executive Board.
 The Board of Partners of E. Merck KG, Darmstadt, Germany, appointed Belén Garijo, former CEO of Healthcare and Vice Chair of the Executive Board, as the new Chair of the Executive Board effective May 1, 2021, making it the first time a woman has been appointed to these positions.
 The statutory target of 30% pursuant to section 96 (2) AktG already applies to the Supervisory Board of Merck KGaA, Darmstadt, Germany, and is currently met.

 Internationality and global mindset

-As a science and technology company with global operations and major markets on five continents with around 59,000 employees1 at locations in 662 countries, internationality and the associated global mindset is one of our key success factors.
+As a science and technology company with global operations and major markets on five continents with more than 64,000 employees1 at locations in 662 countries, internationality and the associated global mindset is one of our key success factors.
 According to our diversity policy, the Executive Board’s internationality derives from leadership experience or national origin, relative to our key sales markets or those locations that are organizationally and culturally relevant to our employee development efforts.
 For both criteria, Europe, North America, and Asia-Pacific are currently the key regions.

-The key prerequisites for high-performance leadership teams are both the diversity of the individual competency profiles and a balance between a Group-internal and external management perspective.
+The key prerequisites for high-performance leadership teams are the diversity of the individual competency profiles and a balance between an internal and external management perspective.
 Therefore, the Executive Board as a whole must have in-depth knowledge and experience in the following key areas of importance to the company: strategy and planning, finance and accounting, sales and operations, human resources, legal and compliance, and information technology, as well as ecological and social sustainability.
 In addition, it is important for the composition of the Executive Board to ensure a good balance of members from within and outside the company.
 Our diversity policy seeks to derive inspiration and innovation from outside the company and to identify the latest trends of relevance to the core businesses of the company, while ensuring sustainability and continuity in line with our corporate culture.

 The current Executive Board fulfills both of the aforementioned objectives: All required aspects of the competency profile are covered by at least one member of the Executive Board.
 Likewise, two members of the Executive Board possess multiple years of experience working within the Group prior to their appointment to the Executive Board.